 I just got back from Rutnin Eye Hospital, the city’s one and only private hospital that is specializing exclusively on Ophthalmology, the medical and surgical car of eyes.
 I went there because for the past four days my left eye is red all the time, or to be more precise the veins are red due to high blood pressure.

 I wasn’t sure what was the reason for it nor what to do to make it cure – I had tried three different eye drops that I bought at normal pharmacies and everyone told me with his medicine it would go away.
 It wouldn’t.

 So this morning I went to the clinic in my neighborhood (Huai Kwang).
-She wasn’t really sure how to deal with my case so she sent me to Rutnin Eye Hospital in the Asok district, about 10 mins walk or a 20 baht motorbike ride from Phetchaburi MRT station (see the map below).
+She wasn’t really sure how to deal with my case so she sent me to Rutnin Eye Hospital in the Asoke district, about 10 mins walk or a 20 Baht motorbike ride from Phetchaburi MRT station (see the map below).

 So I walked in there with no appointment made and as a first time patient, but that wasn’t a problem I just had to fill in the registration form and hand them my ID.
 They sent me to the first floor where the registration process was completed and I received a member card and a sheet of paper illustrating the procedures: First a visual acuity check followed by the eye exam with the eye specialist doctor.
 All staff was extremely helpful and polite, even though there were a lot of people the hospital is extremely well organized.